FDA Pre-Subs: Best Practices, FAQs, and Examples

 • Pre-Sub Preparation

-• Provide detailed background information for FDA to give accurate answers
+• Provide detailed background information for FDA to give accurate answers.
+See under the Examples section below.

 • Don’t provide extraneous background information